-It’s not really about redefining what User Experience mean as a job title, is more about widening it.
-I watch series such as Netflix Abstract and chef’s table, series that romanticize the madness behind artistic work, the effort some people put down in what they do, the almost manic behaviours that drive some of these people to push their work and passion to the limit.
+It’s not really about redefining what User Experience means as a job title, is more about widening it.
+I watch series such as Netflix Abstract and Chef’s table, series that romanticise the madness behind artistic work, the effort some people put down in what they do, the almost manic behaviours that drive some of these people to push their work and passion to the limit.
 What fascinates me is not the show per se, it’s more about comparing processes.

 So back to houses.
 If I’m ever building a house I would like the process to be something like this.

 Context is key, UX-design as it is today context is the key aspect to create a relevant product.
 Understand the surroundings, not only geographical, take your time to explore tricky variables which can be devastating for the end result of your product.

 I have never had a specific house in mind, I know what I like, but it is more important to build something relevant, functional and contextual “accurate”.

 Let’s say I start with buying a plot in a place like Gotland, an island east of the mainland in Sweden, also a place I know fairly well because I grew up there.
 The flat environment invites harsh winds to cover the island at all seasons and the ground is filled with lime-stone which creates other difficulties, which I know nothing about.

 An observation of the plot should probably be preferable to understand pro’s and con’s with the ground.
 I like the idea of building with nature and not against it, instead of removing a rocky ground maybe one can build with it instead.
 Taking advantage of the harsh winds, the sunny summers on Gotland to create a more sustainable home, and probably a more satisfying home.